magrilu/magrilu.github.io/_pages/thesis.md

 - :mortar_board: The complete and updated list of [thesis opportunities](https://boracchi.faculty.polimi.it/ThesisOpportunities.html) in Computer Vision, Deep Learning, Image Processing, and Machine Learning is available.
 - :mag: Within these broader research directions, I am currently looking for motivated students interested in:

-  * _Direct 3D Curve Reconstruction for Sports Applications_ — Analytic reconstruction of 3D curves directly from multi-view images, with applications to high-performance sailing and shape optimization.
+  * :sailboat: _Direct 3D Curve Reconstruction for Sports Applications_ — Analytic reconstruction of 3D curves directly from multi-view images, with applications to high-performance sailing and shape optimization.
-  * _Skeleton-Based Multi-View Calibration_ — Privacy-preserving multi-camera calibration directly from 2D pose estimation outputs, embedding articulated constraints into a robust geometric optimization framework.
+  * :skull: _Skeleton-Based Multi-View Calibration_ — Privacy-preserving multi-camera calibration directly from 2D pose estimation outputs, embedding articulated constraints into a robust geometric optimization framework.
-  * _Geometry-Aware 3D Reconstruction in Structured Environments_ — Joint recovery of scene geometry and camera poses in warehouse environments by combining vanishing-point reasoning, Manhattan priors, and learned components.
+  * :package: _Geometry-Aware 3D Reconstruction in Structured Environments_ — Joint recovery of scene geometry and camera poses in warehouse environments by combining vanishing-point reasoning, Manhattan priors, and learned components.

-- :envelope: If you would like to be updated on these or other upcoming opportunities, feel free to <strong>drop me an email</strong>.
+- :envelope: If you would like to be updated on these or other upcoming opportunities, feel free to __drop me an email__.
 - :book: Some [advice](https://polimi365-my.sharepoint.com/:b:/g/personal/10245349_polimi_it/Ec9gPAyZ0JVIv3iSUH7CPOoBUymAJVbQEG8BKaIOBRG8Gg?e=dlWh3Z) on choosing and applying for the right thesis.
 - :star: You can visit our [Thesis Hall of Fame](/thof) to get an idea of past successful theses (some of which have been published at workshops, conferences, and journals).